 The comedy starring Jay Baruchel, Eric Andre, and Britt Lower vacillated between reaching inspired levels of lunacy and falling flat with forced humor.
 I really appreciated the spirit of the jokes, but they were not landing regularly enough to sustain my interest.
 I waffled back and forth but ended up “quitting” the show and skipping the second and third seasons when they premiered.

 Over the years, I felt a nagging doubt that maybe I had given up on Man Seeking Woman too quickly, especially since I continued to read good things about the show.
-Finally, about three years later, I subscribed to Hulu (to watch The Handmaid’s Tale) and decided to give Man Seeking Woman another chance (Hulu has the exclusive streaming rights to the show).
+Finally, about three years later, I subscribed to Hulu (to watch The Handmaid’s Tale) and decided to give Man Seeking Woman another chance.
+(Update: as of November 2022, the show does not seem to be available for streaming anymore on Hulu or anywhere else.)

 I started from season two, and lo and behold, the show delighted me.
 The love stories in the second and third seasons were compelling and helped balance the wacky humor with some real heart.
 Showrunner Simon Rich also honed the series’ razor-sharp satire.